-Greenwich Book Festival, returns for its third year, on May 27-28, with a lineup of leading fiction, non-fiction, independent, emerging and children's authors, participating in talks, showcases and hands-on workshops.
+Greenwich Book Festival, returns for its second year, on May 27-28, with a lineup of leading fiction, non-fiction, independent, emerging and children's authors, participating in talks, showcases and hands-on workshops.

 Intimate in scale, grand in setting, the two-day event, hosted by the University of Greenwich, under the Royal Greenwich Festivals banner, takes place in the historic Thameside buildings and grounds of the Old Royal Naval College and the neighbouring National Maritime Museum.